Derrick Thomas

-Derrick Vincent Thomas (January 1, 1967 – February 8, 2000), was an American professional football linebacker for the Kansas City Chiefs of the National Football League (NFL).
+Derrick Vincent Thomas (January 1, 1967 – February 8, 2000) was an American professional football linebacker for the Kansas City Chiefs of the National Football League (NFL).
 Nicknamed "D. T.", he played 11 seasons with the Chiefs until his death in 2000.
 He is considered one of the greatest pass rushers of all time.

 Thomas played college football for the Alabama Crimson Tide, winning the Butkus Award in 1988.
-He was selected fourth overall in the 1989 NFL draft by the Chiefs, where received nine Pro Bowl and two first-team All-Pro selections.
+He was selected fourth overall in the 1989 NFL draft by the Chiefs, where he received nine Pro Bowl and two first-team All-Pro selections.
 Thomas also set the single-game sacks record in 1990.

 After the Chiefs' 1999 season, Thomas was rendered paraplegic in a car crash and died two weeks later from a pulmonary embolism.
 He was posthumously inducted to the Pro Football Hall of Fame in 2009 and the College Football Hall of Fame in 2014.

 Early life

 Born on January 1, 1967, in Miami, Florida, Thomas was raised by his mother Edith Morgan.
 His father, Air Force Captain and B-52 pilot Robert James Thomas, died during a mission in the Vietnam War when Derrick was five years old.
 Thomas played his high school football at South Miami Senior High School.